RudrakshiGoel/cal-scheduler-clone/README.md

 npm run dev

-The application will start at:
+The application will run on:

 http://localhost:3000